usergenic/npm-rfcs/accepted/0000-patch-dependencies.md

 ## Summary

-Provide a mechanism to specify a substitute package/version for any package/version in the package graph to be honored at install-time.
-Sometimes there's a package in the dependency graph which needs to be replaced by a patched or alternate version.
+Sometimes there's a transitive dependency in the graph which needs to be replaced by a patched or alternate version.
+Provide a mechanism to *remap* a package/version for *any* other package/version recursively in the package graph.
+This would be honored at install-time, such that only the remapped version would be fetched and installed.

 ## Motivation

-{{Why are we doing this?
-What pain points does this resolve?
-What use cases does it support?
-What is the expected outcome?
-Use real, concrete examples to make your case!}}
+There are

 ## Detailed Explanation